Patient’s Bill of Rights

 Other bills of rights

-The 2 bills of rights discussed so far focus on health insurance plans, but there are others for different settings, like these:
+The Bill of Rights discussed so far focuses on health insurance coverage, but there are others for different settings, like these:

 - Mental health bill of rights